victorvalenciatorres/Service_Task/README.md

 The general purpose is to track "unexpected" detector issues not well reproduced with MC simulations.
 These problems generate non-negligible bias in Acc*Eff corrections resulting in large tracking systematic uncertainties.

 During  the data reconstruction, the status of the detector is calculated with the CCDB which is used to discard most of the detector issues.
-This status map is built with informations based on pedestals, high voltage tension, occupancy etc.
+This status map is built with information based on pedestals, high voltage tension, occupancy etc.

-Nevertheless, some detector issues ( e.g. a cable swapping) are not  well detected online and consequently not properly reproduced by the CCBD.
+Nevertheless, some detector issues (e.g. a cable swapping) are not  well detected online and consequently not properly reproduced by the CCBD.
 The main objective of this code is to spot these  issues not included in the status map.